 CIA Director John L. Ratcliffe

-As the Director of National Intelligence, Director Ratcliffe led a shift in the U.S. Intelligence Community’s priorities to increase the U.S. intelligence advantage over the People’s Republic of China and exercised strategic oversight over intelligence operations and capabilities that removed designated terrorist leaders from the battlefield.
+During his time as the Director of National Intelligence, Director Ratcliffe led a shift in the U.S. Intelligence Community’s priorities to increase the U.S. intelligence advantage over the People’s Republic of China, and exercised strategic oversight over intelligence operations that removed terrorist leaders from the battlefield.
 As a member of the National Space Council, Director Ratcliffe elevated space to a priority intelligence domain and added the U.S. Space Force as the 18th member of the U.S. Intelligence Community.

 Prior to his tenure as the Director of National Intelligence, Director Ratcliffe served for more than five years as the U.S. Representative for the 4th Congressional District of Texas, where he was a leading policymaker on national security issues as a member of the House Intelligence, Homeland Security, and Judiciary committees.
-His Congressional career followed one of public service as, first, the Chief of Anti-Terrorism and National Security and then as the U.S. Attorney, both for the Eastern District of Texas.
+His Congressional career followed one of public service — first as Chief of Anti-Terrorism and National Security and then as U.S. Attorney, both for the Eastern District of Texas.
 Director Ratcliffe was also a founding partner, with former U.S. Attorney General John Ashcroft, of the law firm Ashcroft Sutton Ratcliffe.

-Director Ratcliffe received the National Security Medal, the nation’s highest honor for distinguished achievement in the field of intelligence and national security, and the Department of Defense Distinguished Public Service Medal.
+Director Ratcliffe has received the National Security Medal, the Nation’s highest honor for distinguished achievement in the field of intelligence and national security, as well as the Department of Defense Distinguished Public Service Medal.
 He earned a bachelor’s degree in government and international studies from the University of Notre Dame and his doctoral degree in law from Southern Methodist University School of Law.

 Deputy Director of the CIA